TEAMMATES/teammates/docs/e2e-testing.md

 1. For Chrome, you may have to run tests one at a time as multiple ChromeDriver instances cannot be opened with the same user data.

-<sup>1</sup> This setup is necessary because our test suite uses the Gmail API to access Gmail accounts used for testing (these accounts are specified in `test.properties`) to confirm that those accounts receive the expected emails from TEAMMATES.
+<sup>1</sup> This setup is necessary because our test suite uses the Gmail API to access the Gmail account used for testing (the account is specified in `test.properties`) to confirm that the account receives the expected emails from TEAMMATES.
 This is needed only when testing against a production server because no actual emails are sent by the dev server and therefore delivery of emails is not tested when testing against the dev server.

 ## Creating E2E tests